The Bankrate promise

 2. Research deals

-Once you have a list of lease deals on your favorite makes and models, call each dealership to confirm the details.
-You should also inquire about any other offers that may not be advertised online.
+Once you have a list of lease incentives on your favorite makes and models, call each dealership to confirm the details.
+You should also inquire about any other offers not advertised online.

 3. Start the negotiations

 Once you pare down your list, schedule a visit to the dealership.
 Test drive the vehicles you are considering and start the negotiations.
-Some items the dealer may be willing to negotiate include:
+Try negotiating the following items.

 Do you plan to purchase the vehicle at the end of the lease?
 If so, the dealership may be willing to cut you a deal on the buyout price.

 “This is a good cost to negotiate at the beginning of the lease if you think there’s a decent chance you’ll want to buy the car at the end of the lease,” says Undercoffler.

 Negotiating the buyout price upfront is particularly important because it’s not typically possible to negotiate this expense once a lease ends.

 Dealerships often use a low monthly payment as a selling point to entice customers.
 However, you should always try to negotiate the vehicle’s sales price, which is also its gross capitalized cost.
 By negotiating, you may be able to get an affordable monthly payment without having to resort to extending the lease term.